Tag Archives: health-brief

 Parkinson’s In Plain Language.

 Overview Parkinson’s shows up differently for everyone.
 This quick read answers the five questions families ask first, with links you can use today.
 Keep it simple, repeatable, and share what you’re seeing with your care team.
 Subscribe 1) Early signs?
-Tremor at rest, slowed movement, stiffness, small handwriting, and softer voice are common.
-Track when you first noticed changes.
-2) …
+Tremor at rest, slowed movement, stiffness, small handwriting, and softer …

 Read More »